ArielCalisaya/clothes-Store/README.md

-This project is an MERN app Rimba project [Rimba-clothes](https://github.com/ArielCalisaya/rimba).
+This project is a MERN app for [Rimba-Clothes](https://github.com/ArielCalisaya/rimba).

 ## Available Scripts